ComScore

 • Time Commitment: 45 minutes

-We wouldn’t mind finding a patch of these in our garden.
-And while they look totally fancy, the elegant mascarpone frosting design is totally within reach for newbies, as long as they have the right piping tip.
+I wouldn’t mind finding a patch of these in my garden.
+And while they look totally fancy, the elegant mascarpone frosting design is totally within reach for newbies, as long as they have the right star tip for piping it on.
+It's worth the effort, I promise.

 17. Brownie Cupcakes with Marshmallow Frosting